๐Ÿ Canada ยท Statistics Canada SFS 2023

 Moving up the percentiles

 Canadians who consistently max their registered accounts tend to land in the 75th percentile or higher for investable net worth.
-As of 2026, cumulative TFSA room is $95,000 for anyone 18+ since 2009; add RRSP (18% of earned income) and FHSA ($8,000/yr, $40,000 lifetime) and you have the tax-efficient backbone of Canadian wealth outside real estate.
+As of 2026, cumulative TFSA room is $109,000 for anyone 18+ since 2009, rising to $116,500 on 1 January 2027 as the annual limit steps up to $7,500; add RRSP (18% of earned income) and FHSA ($8,000/yr, $40,000 lifetime) and you have the tax-efficient backbone of Canadian wealth outside real estate.
 The RRSP vs TFSA and FHSA tools show which account moves you up fastest.

 Frequently asked questions